aqtrans/gorram/README.md

 Written in Go.
 This is my attempt at a creating a monitoring system, similar to Sensu or Nagios.

 Inspired by Telegraf, a single-binary metrics agent, the goal is to have no external dependencies or process forking unless absolutely necessary.
 A vast majority of the current checks are implemented using the same library as Telegraf, [gopsutil](github.com/shirou/gopsutil).

-gRPC is used for the client-server communication, protected by Mutual TLS and a shared secret.
-TLS communication can be bypassed using the `-insecure` flag on both the client and server.

-Mutual TLS is used either via pre-generated (likely self-signed) CA, server, and client certificates ([gorram-certs](git.jba.io/go/gorram/certs/gorram-certs) can assist with this), or optionally the server and clients can generate dynamic certificates on startup, using a common CA certificate and key.

-Without certificates in place, the server will generate and save a CA certificate and key, and generate a server certificate in memory using that CA.
-Copy that generated CA certificate and key to the client in order to allow the client to dynamically generate a client certificate.

-A very basic heartbeat is implemented, with the server waiting for a ping from the client every `$interval` seconds, right after connect.
-If the ping is not received, the timer expires and a ticker fires off that alerts every `$interval`*2 seconds until the client re-connects.

 The server holds all configuration information in a YAML file on a per-client basis, and that client config is pushed to the client upon connect.
 [fsnotify](https://github.com/fsnotify/fsnotify) is used to watch and reload and send the config to the client as necessary, as part of the ping/heartbeat.

-The client only needs to be pointed at the server with either it's own TLS certificate and secret key, or a common CA certificate and key in hand, greatly simplifying management of the checks.
+Formerly using gRPC, I've recently moved to using [Twirp](https://github.com/twitchtv/twirp).
+Replacing Mutual TLS authentication with ed25519 signature verification.
+Each client has a private key specified in their `client.yml`, with their public key in the server's `conf.d/$clientname.yml`.
+On client connection, the shared secret is signed and sent to the server, to be verified against that client's public key.

 ## Quickstart:
 - Fetch the package itself: `go get git.jba.io/go/gorram`